Oscar Levant

-Oscar Levant (December 27, 1906 – August 14, 1972) was an American concert pianist, composer, conductor, author, radio game show panelist, television talk show host, comedian and actor.
-He was awarded a star on the Hollywood Walk of Fame for recordings featuring his piano performances.
-He was equally famous for his mordant character and witticisms, on the radio and later in movies and television, as for his music.
+Oscar Levant (December 27, 1906 – August 14, 1972) was an American concert pianist, composer, conductor, author, radio game show panelist, television talk show host, comedian, and actor.
+He had roles in the films Rhapsody in Blue (1945), The Barkleys of Broadway (1949), An American in Paris (1951), and The Band Wagon (1953).
+He was awarded a star on the Hollywood Walk of Fame in 1960 for recordings featuring his piano performances.
+He was portrayed by Sean Hayes in the Broadway play Good Night, Oscar, written by Doug Wright.
+Levant appeared as himself in the Gershwin biopic Rhapsody in Blue (1945).

 Early life

-Levant was born in Pittsburgh, Pennsylvania, United States, in 1906, to Orthodox Jewish parents who had emigrated from Russia.
-His father, Max, was a watchmaker who wanted his four sons to become either dentists or doctors.
-His mother Annie was a highly religious woman whose father was a Rabbi who presided over his daughter's wedding to Max Levant.
+Levant was born in Pittsburgh, Pennsylvania, United States, in 1906, to Orthodox Jewish Max, a watchmaker, and Annie, who emigrated from Russia.
+Levant's parents were married by his maternal grandfather, who was a rabbi.

-Oscar Levant moved to New York in 1922, following the death of his father.
-He began studying under Zygmunt Stojowski, a well-established piano pedagogue.
-In 1925, aged 18, he appeared with Ben Bernie in a short film, Ben Bernie and All the Lads, made in New York City in the De Forest Phonofilm sound-on-film system.
+Levant moved to New York in 1922.
+He began studying under Zygmunt Stojowski.
+In 1925, Levant appeared with Ben Bernie in a short sound film, Ben Bernie and All the Lads, made in New York City with the De Forest Phonofilm sound-on-film system.
+In the 1920s, Levant recorded with the Ben Bernie Orchestra.

 Career

 Levant traveled to Hollywood in 1928, where his career took a turn for the better.
-During his stay, he met and befriended George Gershwin.
-From 1929 to 1948, he composed the music for more than twenty movies.
-During this period, he also wrote or co-wrote numerous popular songs that made the Hit Parade, the most noteworthy being "Blame It on My Youth" (1934), now considered a standard.
+During his stay, he met and became friends with George Gershwin.
+From 1929 to 1948, Levant composed the music for more than twenty movies.
+During this period, he also wrote or co-wrote numerous popular songs that made the hit parade, the most noteworthy being "Blame It on My Youth" (1934), now considered a standard.

 Levant began composing seriously around 1932.
-He studied under Arnold Schoenberg and impressed him sufficiently to be offered an assistantship (which he turned down, considering himself unqualified).
-His formal studies led to a request by Aaron Copland to play at the Yaddo Festival of contemporary American music on April 30 of that year.
+He studied under Arnold Schoenberg and impressed Schoenberg sufficiently to be offered an assistantship (which he turned down, considering himself unqualified).
+These formal studies led to a request by Aaron Copland to play at the Yaddo Festival of contemporary American music on April 30 of that year.
 Successful, Levant began composing a new orchestral work, a sinfonietta.

-Levant made his debut as a music conductor in 1938 on Broadway, filling in for his brother Harry in sixty-five performances of George S. Kaufman and Moss Hart’s The Fabulous Invalid.
+Levant made his debut as a music conductor in 1938 on Broadway, filling in for his brother Harry in sixty-five performances of George S. Kaufman and Moss Hart's The Fabulous Invalid.
 In 1939, he was again working on Broadway as composer and conductor of The American Way, another Kaufman and Hart production.
-He was a talented pianist who recorded works by Gershwin, for which he was well known, and numerous classical composers, and for a portion of the 1940s, he was the highest paid concert pianist in the United States.
+He was a talented pianist and was well known for his recorded works of Gershwin, and numerous classical composers.
+During a time in the 1940s, he was the highest paid concert pianist in the United States.